 Tattoos can be a bit tricky to price, since every tattoo is different and artists’ rates can vary greatly based on a number of factors.
 That being said, we will give loose guidelines on how much these small tattoos should generally cost.

-First off, most if not all tattoo shops have a minimum cost.
-For many shops this is around $50 USD—give or take—so even if you just want a small circle on your thumb that might only take 30 minutes to complete, expect to pay a shop minimum, and don’t even bother trying haggle this standard fee.
+First off, most, if not all, tattoo shops have a minimum cost.
+For many shops, this is around $50 USD—give or take—so even if you just want a simple design like a small circle on your thumb that might only take 30 minutes to complete, expect to pay a shop minimum, and don’t even bother trying to haggle.

 Do tiny tattoos last?

-The human body’s immune system sees tattoo ink as a foreign body and it is actively trying to push out, dissolve or absorb it as soon as the needle hits your skin.
-This means that the bolder the lines and color and the larger surface area the better the chances of a piece standing up to the test of time.
+The human body’s immune system sees tattoo ink as a foreign body and it actively tries to push out, dissolve or absorb it as soon as the needle hits your skin.
+This means that the bolder the lines and color and the larger the surface area, the better the chances of a small tattoo design standing up to the test of time.
 “Bold will hold” is an old tattoo maxim that rings as true today as it did back in the days of Sailor Jerry.